djh20/ardleaf/README.md

 ## Installation
 1. Download the ZIP from https://github.com/danmrdj/ardleaf/releases/latest/
-2. Extract the ZIP file
-3. Copy the "ArdLeaf_Library" folder to your arduino libraries folder
+2. Open Arduino, do Sketch > Include Library > Add .ZIP Library and select the zip file.
-4. Upload the "ArdLeaf_Read" example from File > Examples > ArdLeaf_Library
+3. Upload the "ArdLeaf_Read" example from File > Examples > ArdLeaf
-5. The application .exe file can be found in the "ArdLeaf_Application-win32-x64" folder.

 ## Application
 When starting the application, it will search through all com ports until it finds an arduino.